Do You Get Numbness In The Toes?

 The tibial nerve runs down the calf along the inside of the ankle though an area referred to as the tarsal tunnel.

 Overpronating when walking or running can irritate this nerve at the ankle as well as at it's plantar nerve branches.
+This is known as tarsal tunnel syndrome.

 How to treat numbness in toes from tarsal tunnel syndrome